Selfie Reflection - The Catalyst For Learning

 Every time we interact with our children, whenever we seek to teach, whether they seem to absorb the content or not, they are learning.
 They learn as they listen to us explain important academic facts.
 They learn as they watch how we react to various situations.

 Some days are great days.
 But some days we wish we could erase.
-We have all had our fair share of both.
+We have all had our fare share of both.
 It is only natural because we are imperfect human beings dealing with another imperfect human being - both on a journey of discovering ourselves and the world around us.
 But mistakes are never the end.
 In fact, if we courageously add mistakes together with positive reflection, it = a recipe for growth, enjoyment of our kids, deepening of relationships and learning.

 So let's walk through snapshots of the learning journey of our children.
 I am going to use an example to walk us through the process.
 I will also give various ideas that will hopefully inspire you to try something new.

-Let's pretend our child brings home homework worksheets that have to do with converting fractions into decimals.
+Let's pretend our child brings home homework worksheets that has to do with converting fractions into decimals.
 They are struggling to understand how to convert it.
 They are struggling to concentrate and focus.
 We become worried and frustrated at their inability to show competence in this skill.

-Let's use our imaginary phones and snap a selfie at this moment.
+Let's use our imaginary phones and snap a selfie in this moment.
 We're going to put this on imaginary Instagram.
 But not before applying a few layers of filters to complete the process of our reflection.
 Indulge with me for a few moments as we use an Instagram Selfie analogy for this reflection process.
 I call this the Selfie Reflection.

 Filter #1 - How are we effectively teaching them subject content?